Recycled Wire Hanger Bird Feeder

 - Use the wire cutters to cut your hanger on one side, just before it starts twisting to make the hanger's hook handle.
 Leaving the hook handle, straighten the rest of the wire to make one long piece.

-- Now, starting at the base of the hanger hook, use your pliers to start wrapping the wire around your lemon, starting with the narrow top of the fruit.
+- Now, beginning at the base of the hanger hook, use your pliers to start wrapping the wire around your lemon, starting with the narrow top of the fruit.
 Spiral the wire loosely around the lemon until you reach the bottom of the fruit; end with a narrow curl, and cut off any remaining wire.

 - Your spiral is now a wire “spring,” and if you pull it gently, you can easily remove the lemon.
 Pull out the fruit, and put it aside.

-- Now you're ready to mix up your bird food mix.
+- You're now ready to mix up your bird food mix.
 In an old, junky saucepan (one you don't mind getting messy), melt some fat.
 This may be kitchen fat, such as the stuff left over from cooking bacon or greasy burgers; or you can get suet—solidified animal fat—from your local butcher at little to no cost.
 Whichever you choose, melt down a dollop, let it cool slightly, and then add birdseed in a ratio of two to one—two parts birdseed to one part fat.
 When the glop is cool and relatively solid, shape it into lemon-shaped balls, the same size as the fruit you just used.

 - When your bird food mix has cooled fully, load it into the twisty bird feeder and hang it from a nearby tree.
 Local birds may take a few days to find your bounty, but once they do you can expect a raucous avian exravaganza!